Finnitio/3dpcorne-shield-nodefree/readme.md

 build
 ==========================
-The build is not too dificult.
+The build is not too difficult.
 I have printed the parts in the natural orientation.
 After removing the support material, i drilled the holes for the hotswaps with a 3 mm bit.
 Cut the M3 threads with a tap.
 Depending on the printquality the hotswaps should hava a tight fit.
 I would suggest to use glue for the hotswaps, since a few came lose when I reattached the switches.
 Afterwards I soldered rigid wires to the columns and rows.
 Adding diodes downstream of each switch before connecting the column with rigid wire.
 To insulate possible contact points i used heat shrink tube.
-Adding the switch and battery to the micro pro should be saveexplanatory.
+Adding the switch and battery to the micro pro should be selfexplanatory.
 The connection for the microcontroller is the same for both sides columns and rows are connected to either side of the microcontroller seperately.
 The order of the colmuns is top to bottom and the rows are ordered from the inside to the outside for each half.
 The keycaps that i used need to be cut on the underside, I used a knife to cut a chamfers for each keycaps.
 Parts and links that i used:

 - [2* NRF52840 Pro Micro](https://www.aliexpress.com/item/1005006035267231.html?spm=a2g0o.order_list.order_list_main.90.39655c5fdYkAzp) 14,68 €
 - [1* Gateron HotSwaps](https://www.aliexpress.com/item/1005006364529726.html?spm=a2g0o.order_list.order_list_main.95.39655c5fdYkAzp) 10,68 €